-We mention Strauss specifically because shortly after his aggressive interview on Breitbart Radio this past Saturday morning, MyBookie received a flood of wagers on the Democrats to end up controlling the House of Representatives after he bragged that he was actually favoring the Republicans to win, (and he was therefore pricing the Dems like an underdog).
-The line then swung drastically as the always-bombastic Strauss admitted on air that MB would accept any wager up to $1,000 – and if the polls are correct, this is basically free money for anyone who chose to bet on the Democrats.
-However, it was these same polls that Strauss claimed led him to treat the Dems as underdogs in the first place: he feels that the polling process is skewed by unemployed people answering landlines and that there’s an inherent liberal bias within the questions themselves.
+He’s mentioned specifically because shortly after Strauss’ aggressive interview on Breitbart Radio was broadcast this past Saturday morning, “MB” received a flurry of activity prognosticating Democrats control The House of Representatives, bragging he actually favored Republicans to win and accordingly priced Dems like an underdog.
+The line then swung drastically as always-bombastic Strauss admitted on air they would facilitate action up to $1,000 and if polls are correct, this is an easily attainable profit.
+However, he claimed it was these same surveys that originally led him to label Dems dogs, asserting the polling process is skewed by unemployed people answering landline phones, leading to an inherent liberal bias within the questions themselves.

-Taking all of that into consideration, MyBookie now has the Democrats and the Republicans both paying -120 to control the House after next Tuesday: perhaps David just can’t take his foot off of the gas after his bold proclamations?
-In any event, you can get action on all of the most hotly-contested senate seats in the 2018 Midterms, like in Delaware with Tom Carper (D) -800 VS. Rob Arlett (R) +500, in Florida with Bill Nelson (D) -120 VS. Rick Scott (R) -120, and in Indiana with Joe Donnelly (D) -125 VS. Mike Braun (R) -105.
+Consequently, he now has both Democrats and Republicans returning -120 for the House next Tuesday, so perhaps David just can’t pump the brakes following his bold proclamations.
+Nevertheless, all hotly-contested senate races are listed, such as Delaware’s Tom Carper (D) -800 vs. Rob Arlett (R) +500, Florida’s Bill Nelson (D) -120 vs. Rick Scott (R) -120, and Indiana’s Joe Donnelly (D) -125 vs. Mike Braun (R) -105.

-Actually, you can get down on pretty much every senate seat that’s up for grabs from Hawaii to Maine, with all of the biggest names on the ballots, including any Independent candidate of note.
-For example, check out their lines on who will win the seat for Maryland: Ben Cardin (D) -1000, Tony Campbell (R) +600, Arvin Vohra (L) +2000, Neal Simon (I) +2000, and Edward Shlikas (I) +2000.
-Now that’s a crowded field.
+Almost every senate seat from Hawaii to Maine can be staked, with popular names on ballots alongside Independent candidates of note.
+For example, Maryland features Ben Cardin (D) -1000, Tony Campbell (R) +600, Arvin Vohra (L) +2000, Neal Simon (I) +2000, and Edward Shlikas (I) +2000, creating an extremely crowded field.